Krauser123/SPO_App_Deployer/README.md

 # SPO_App_Deployer
-This script are made to make your app deploys to Sharepoint Online easier.
+This script are made to help you at deploy apps to Sharepoint Online.
 Feel free to edit or modify it.

 * Add more functionality or remove all useless stuff if you only want to deploy one package.
 * Add more menu items or params following your own needs.